Get

 Each time you give your cat’s medication, change the number of treats and their order so they do not figure out which treat contains the pill.
 Some kitties appreciate variety in their treats.
 Remember to keep the treats small so your cat does not have to chew them.

-If your veterinarian gives the okay, you can also try crushing the pill and mixing it with wet cat food or canned salmon juice.
+If the veterinarian gives the okay, you can also try crushing the pill and mixing it with wet cat food or canned salmon juice.
 However, a risk with this method is that your kitty may not get their full dose of medication.

 5. If Necessary, Place the Pill in Your Cat’s Mouth